saisidhu22/DemoRepo/README.md

 - **CSI Volumes:** Allows storage vendors to create custom storage plugins without modifying Kubernetes source code.

-## Relationship

-- **PV and PVC are NOT part of CSI:**
-  - Native Kubernetes concepts for managing storage within the cluster.
-  - Not specifically designed for integrating with external storage systems.

 - **CSI and PV/PVC:**
   - **CSI (Container Storage Interface):** Defines a standard interface between container orchestrators (like Kubernetes) and storage providers.